learn-co-curriculum/oo-relationships-practice/README.md

 ## Testing Your Code

 We've provided you with a console that you can use to test your code.
+Write all your code in the app folder so that it is loaded into the environment.
 To enter a console session, run ruby tools/console.rb.
 You'll be able to test out the methods that you write here.